sflinter/hypergraph/README.md

 The "moving parts" of the structure are called tweaks.
 The optimization algorithms require a measure of fitness, which is user-defined, to understand the effect of each tweak on the task to be optimized.

-The purpose of the project is purely experimental and we are willing to get any contribution and comment.
+The purpose of the project is purely experimental and we are willing to accept any contribution and comment.

 ## Getting Started  with Hypergraph
 ##### Installation